ethanolivertroy/killercoda-scenarios/kubernetes-policy-engines/step3/text.md

 - Continuous monitoring is in place to detect policy violations

 ## Evidence Files
-- gatekeeper-constraints.yaml: Current OPA Gatekeeper constraints and status
+- admission-policies.yaml: Current ValidatingAdmissionPolicies in place
-- kyverno-policies.yaml: Current Kyverno policies in place
+- admission-policy-bindings.yaml: Current policy bindings and their configurations
-- kyverno-policyreports.yaml: Audit results from Kyverno policy enforcement
+- kyverno-policies.yaml: Current lightweight Kyverno policies in place

 This evidence supports FedRAMP authorization by demonstrating automated enforcement of security controls.
 EOF